 Formaldehyde is often found in shampoo, body wash, bubble bath and other shower products.

-This skin-lightening chemical inhibits the production of melanin and is linked to cancer, organ toxicity, and skin irritation.
+This skin-lightening chemical inhibits the production of melanin.
+And is linked to cancer, organ toxicity, and skin irritation.
 It’s predominantly found in skin-lightening creams that aim to reduce the coloring from freckles, age spots, chloasma, and melasma.
+(Beautycounter’s Overnight Peel and Vitamin C serum can help with these skin concerns without Hydroquinone.)

 Methylisothiazolinone and methylchloroisothiazolinone